vzorgv/PriceThrottler/README.md

 9) Slow subscribers should not impact fast subscribers

 In short words the purpose of PriceThrottler is to solve for slow consumers

+Assumptions
+No error and exception handling in code

+Building
+Build with Gradle
+Tested on JDK 11

+Points to improvement:
+1. Make Throttler composable i.e. to use in Streams
+2. Improve troughput to normalize and scaling frequency of set of currency pairs